MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-export-data.md

 It's important to note that if the Power BI admin portal settings conflict with the report settings for export data, the admin settings will override the export data settings.

 ## Limitations and considerations
+These limitations and considerations apply to Power BI Desktop and the Power BI service, including Power BI Pro and Premium.

-- To export the data from a visual, you need to have [Build permission for the underlying dataset](https://docs.microsoft.com/en-us/power-bi/service-datasets-build-permissions#build-permissions-for-shared-datasets).
+- To export the data from a visual, you need to have [Build permission for the underlying dataset](https://docs.microsoft.com/power-bi/service-datasets-build-permissions#build-permissions-for-shared-datasets).

 -  The maximum number of rows that **Power BI Desktop** and **Power BI service** can export to a *.csv* file is 30,000.